 Accidents happen.
 It’s a fact of driving.
 Fortunately, car insurance exists to cover a wide range of situations, including collisions.

-In this article, we’ll teach you how to file a claim with your insurer or against someone else’s.
+In this article, we’ll teach you how to file a claim with your insurance company or against someone else’s.
 You’ll learn what a claim is and when to file one.
 This also includes explaining key filing tips and best practices.
 Finally, you’ll find out what to expect after the insurer receives your claim, as well as your rights.

 A car insurance claim is a request by you, the policyholder, to your provider for coverage after a loss or damage.
 Without it, your insurer won’t know about the damages and can’t help you.